Showing 1 - 1 OF 1

 TLE is intended to partially reimburse members for lodging and meal expenses when a member /dependent(s) occupy temporary quarters in CONUS in conjunction with a PCS.

 Rentals and property to purchase are both plentiful.
-The average apartment rent in Albuquerque was $873 in June 2018.
-The average home sale price was $251,895 in August 2018.
+The average apartment rent in Albuquerque is $1281 in August 2022.
+The average home sale price was $296,671 in August 2022.
 However, housing costs vary significantly within Albuquerque, with the highest prices generally found in northern Albuquerque and the lowest in southwest Albuquerque.
 Utility costs also vary considerably throughout the year.
 Electric and water bills typically run higher in the summer with gas bills higher in winter depending on types heating and cooling systems.